• Skip to Content

 • Attending a national or international nursing education conference

 Students should be able to articulate how their teaching and learning philosophy is grounded in their philosophy of the human person.
-Other areas of critical inquiry and reflection may include theories of learning; duties of teachers and students; virtues of teachers and students; and the objective of the education of nurses at all three levels.
+Other areas of critical inquiry and reflection may include theories of learning; duties of teachers and students; virtues of teachers and students; and the objective of the education of nurses at all levels.

 Students considering The Nurse Educator Certificate Option (NECO) should discuss with their advisor whether to apply one of their teaching residencies to the teaching practicum (NR.110.543 Teaching Practicum) which is optional within the NECO.